Stage

 Building Pipelines with ~>

-~> composes two stages into a Stage.AndThen: the output of the left stage becomes the input of the right stage.
+~> composes two stages: the output of the left stage becomes the input of the right stage.
+The composed node

-The result is itself a Stage, so further stages can be appended with additional ~> calls:
+itself is internal to the core — what you get back is a Stage, so further stages can be appended with additional

 object ToString extends Stage[Int, String, Nothing] {